braze-inc/braze-docs/_includes/campaign_analytics.md

 ### SMS Currents events

 Like email, Braze receives user-level events related to an SMS message as it makes its journey to a user.
 Any inbound SMS event will also be sent as a Currents event through the [SMS InboundReceived]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events/#sms-inbound-received-events) event.
-This will allow you to perform additional actions or reporting on the messages your users are texting in outside of the Braze platform.
+This allows you to perform additional actions or reporting on the messages your users are texting in outside of the Braze platform.

 {% alert note %}
 Inbound messages are truncated past 1,600 characters.